About Pan Atlantic

 Angela Manetta, Senior Regional Director

 Angela was brought up in Louisiana where food, music, and culture are a big part of life.
-Three of her favorite things.
+These are three of her favorite things.
 Living abroad after joining the USAF further deepened that love of learning about other cultures.
 Thus, the journey began 20+ years ago to immerse herself into the field of student exchange.
 She has worked at CIEE in Portland, Maine and Greenheart International in Chicago, Illinois.
-She has been a host for over 20 international students from around the globe.
-Her love of travel has afforded her to visit more than 20 countries while stopping to say hello to some of her former students.
-Angela has 6 children and all but one has traveled, studied, or lived abroad.
-The youngest can’t wait to travel!
-She resides in Texas with her husband.
+She has been a host for over 25 international students from around the globe.
+Her love of travel has afforded her to visit more than 22 countries while stopping to say hello to some of her former students.
+Angela has 6 children and all have traveled, studied, or lived abroad.
+She resides in Texas.
 She loves cooking and is especially fond of trying new international recipes.
 Changing people’s worldview one hosting experience at a time is her goal and desire to share what has been so freely given to her.

 Katie Wheatley, Operations Manager